kempniu/yafut/README.md

 ### Runtime Requirements

- - Linux kernel 6.1+ with MTD support enabled
+ - Linux kernel with MTD support enabled
+    - Linux kernel 6.1 or newer for NAND flash
+    - Linux kernel 3.2 or newer for NOR flash
  - glibc or musl libc (other C standard libraries should also work, but have not been tested)